apache/spark/docs/streaming-programming-guide.md

 {:.no_toc}

 There can be two kinds of data sources based on their *reliability*.
-Sources (like Kafka and Flume) allow the transferred data to be acknowledged.
+Sources (like Kafka) allow the transferred data to be acknowledged.
 If the system receiving data from these *reliable* sources acknowledges the received data correctly, it can be ensured that no data will be lost due to any kind of failure.
 This leads to two kinds of receivers: